kiwi-cam/homebridge-broadlink-rm/README.md

 # About this fork

-This fork adds support for the TV type indroduced in iOS 12.2.
-I'm only give support for this specific accessory type!

-This fork also contains updates the to Air Conditioner accessory, as detailed in the documenation below.

-If you want to use this fork, use this command:
+This Fork replaces the AirCon to Heat only mode and disable the Cool And Auto if you want to use with your Heater.

+Also Minimum temperate can be more than 10.

-`npm i -g homebridge-broadlink-rm-pro`
+`npm i -g homebridge-broadlink-rm-heater`

 # Homebridge Broadlink RM [[Original](https://github.com/lprhodes/homebridge-broadlink-rm)]